 Affordable and accessible education is one of the most important issues facing our country.
 I will continue fighting in Congress to develop innovative and pragmatic policies that support our teachers and ensure all children have fair and equal access to a high quality education.

-Rep. Mike Quigley announced Damian Medina, a senior at Lakeview High School, as the winner of the 2016 Congressional App Challenge for Illinois’ Fifth Congressional District.
+As a champion of STEM education, Rep. Quigley announced Ava Hollis, a freshman at York High School, as the winner of the Congressional App Challenge for Illinois’ Fifth Congressional District.

-Rep. Mike Quigley supported passage of the bipartisan reauthorization bill for the Elementary and Secondary Education Act.
+Rep. Quigley supported passage of the bipartisan reauthorization bill for the Elementary and Secondary Education Act.